chydarren/ST1012-Disney-Quiz-Application/README.md

 # Disney Quiz Application

-## Introduction

-This is a Java program to simulate a Disney Quiz Application which can handle a mixture of MCQ and fill in the blank questions.
+***Disney Quiz Application*** is a Java program to simulate a Disney Quiz Application which can handle a mixture of MCQ and fill in the blank questions.
 The user is to take the quiz and it will display the correct answer at the end of every question and the number of correct answers in total.
 There is also validation put in place to ensure that the user input the available answers only.